Volkswagen says did not violate capital market disclosure rules

-HANOVER, Germany (Reuters) - Volkswagen (VOWG_p.DE) has not violated disclosure rules, management board member Christine Hohmann-Dennhardt told shareholders on Wednesday, as regulators probe whether the company disclosed emissions test cheating in a timely manner.
+HANOVER, Germany, June 22 (Reuters) - Volkswagen has not violated disclosure rules, management board member Christine Hohmann-Dennhardt told shareholders on Wednesday, as regulators probe whether the company disclosed emissions test cheating in a timely manner.

 "VW remains convinced that it met capital markets obligations," Hohmann-Dennhardt told the annual general meeting in Hanover, Germany on Wednesday.